Stritch School of Medicine: History

 In 1909, around the same time that St. Ignatius College was rechartered as Loyola University, a new medical department was created, in affiliation with Illinois Medical School and Reliance Medical College.
 Its first regent, Rev. Henry S. Spalding, S.J. was approached in 1910 by Bennett Medical College about a merger, in the wake of the Flexner Report, which pressured many medical schools at the time to affiliate themselves with Universities.
-The merger was approved by Rev. Alexander Burrows, S.J., president of Loyola at the time; the conglomeration passed to complete control of the trustees in 1915 and became the Loyola University School of Medicine.
+The merger was approved by Rev. Alexander Burrowes, S.J., president of Loyola at the time; the conglomeration passed to complete control of the trustees in 1915 and became the Loyola University School of Medicine.

 In order to secure accreditation with the AMA, Loyola became one of the first medical schools to administer its own entrance exam to prospective students, thereby ensuring that the applicants were fully qualified.
 They also sought to offer more formal scientific training, while at the same time updating their physical facilities.
-By the end of Spalding's term as Regent in 1917, the standards of the school had been raised sufficiently to earn it an 'A' rating from the AMA.
+By the end of Spalding's term as Regent in 1917, the standards of the school had been raised sufficiently to earn it an "A" rating from the AMA.

 The Chicago College of Medicine and Surgery owned property and physical facilities ideally situated near the 2,700 bed Cook County hospital.
 This college with its laboratories and physical facilities was acquired in 1917 from Valparaiso University.
 Loyola University School of Medicine was accredited by the Council on Medical Education and Hospitals of the American Medical Association on February 9, 1920, and has been a member of the Association of American Medical Colleges since 1921.

 On April 15, 1948, the Board of Trustees of Loyola University of Chicago unanimously approved a resolution to designate this school as the Stritch School of Medicine in honor of the deceased Samuel Stritch, Cardinal Archbishop of Chicago.

-In 1968, a new medical school and 504 bed teaching hospital — the first two units of the new Loyola University Medical Center — were completed on a 60 acre tract of land in Maywood, Illinois.
+In 1968, a new medical school and 504 bed teaching hospital – the first two units of the new Loyola University Medical Center – were completed on a 60 acre tract of land in Maywood, Illinois.
 The new medical school was occupied in January 1969, and the University hospital opened its doors on May 21, 1969.
 In 1981, the Loyola University Mulcahy Outpatient Center, a comprehensive, multi-specialty clinic facility staffed by the faculty of the Stritch School of Medicine, was constructed to provide a full range of outpatient services.

 In 1986, a Magnetic Resonance Imaging Unit was added to the Outpatient Center.
 The Vincent P. & Frances G. Russo Surgical Pavilion, containing a new 50 bed neonatal ICU, 16 operating rooms, 40 surgical intensive care beds, cardiac catheterization lab, pharmacy, cardiographics, and other support services, accepted its first patients in February 1987.
 The Emergency Medical Services Building opened in 1991 and the Cardinal Bernardin Cancer Center opened in 1994.
 The Stritch School of Medicine’s state-of-the-art building, dedicated to a new curriculum founded on principles of active learning and early clinical experience, opened in July 1997.